michealengland/micheal-dev/content/blog/making-small-and-manageable-pull-requests.md

 ### 4. The point of no return

-Sometimes, it's unavoidable that we create a huge PR and only realize afterwards that we've created a Frankenstein.
+Sometimes, it's unavoidable that we create a huge PR and only realize afterwards that we've created Frankenstein’s monster.
 Don't feel bad, these moments help us learn and grow as developers so that we do not repeat the mistake.
 Since the work is already done our goal changes to mitigating the difficulty for potential reviewers.
 Here are a few steps I like to use:

 - If needed, assuming we wrote small and meaningful commits, we could still split the PR into smaller pieces.
 This will require some git skills such as `git rebase` and `git cherry-pick`.
 - Offering to do a call with reviewers will go a long way!
-This will give you a chance to explain and discuss choices while also covering each area of code or atleast the important areas.
+This will give you a chance to explain and discuss choices while also covering each area of code or at least the important areas.
 - Sometimes it's better to power through and count this as a lesson learned for future PRs.

 ## Getting your team onboard with making smaller, focused PRs